15 Best Things to Do in Arches National Park

 By this, I mean that Canyonlands National Park is divided into 4 districts, with the most accessible and popular being the Island in the Sky.

-However, there’s also The Needles, the Maze, and the Rivers District, which are, by far, more remote and spread out compared to how I just described Arches.
+However, there’s also The Needles, the Maze, and the Rivers District, which are far more remote and spread out compared to how I just described Arches.

-For this reason, Canyonlands takes much more time to get the sense that you’ve truly seen the best of it.
-With that in mind, I highly recommend exploring beyond the Island in the Sky, as some of the best things to do in Canyonlands National Park, such as The Needles District, can be enjoyed with a fraction of the crowds that can be found in areas closer to Moab.
+For this reason, Canyonlands takes much more time to get the sense that you’ve truly seen the best of it, which is why I highly recommend exploring beyond the Island in the Sky, as some of the best things to do in Canyonlands National Park, such as The Needles, can be enjoyed with a fraction of the crowds found in areas in and around Moab.

 Read My Separate Post: Canyonlands National Park